NMAT 2021 Preparation StrategyAnisha Mukhija

 - There is no negative marking for wrong answers

-- You can schedule the exam at you preferred time and place (subject to availability)
+- You can schedule the exam at your preferred time and place (subject to availability)

-- In the exam, you have an option to choose the sequence of your sections.
+- In the exam, you have the option to choose the sequence of your sections.

 What are the sections covered in NMAT by GMAC™: